milestonesys/mipsdk-samples-component/ConfigAddCameras/README.md

 ## The sample demonstrates

-- Login with credentials provided by operator
+- Retrieve OAuth token for credentials provided by operator
+- Log in to the Management Server using the OAuth token
 - Usage of strongly typed Configuration API classes to add a camera to the VMS and specify the name and group for it.